 This build is perfectly suited for 1080p gaming, it’ll handle most AAA titles on at least high settings while putting out 60fps+.
 Less intensive games (CS:GO, DoTA2, etc) will run absolutely flawlessly.
-Keep in mind that the price above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.
+Keep in mind that the price listed above is for the core components only, you will still need an operating system and any other peripherals that you don’t currently have (mouse, keyboard, audio, etc).

-Upgrading to an i5 7500 would give you a lot more power, but it would also cost roughly $80 more, that’s definitely an option in this build but keep in mind the cost!
+Upgrading to an i5 7500 (or better) is possible and would give you a lot more power, but it would also cost roughly $80 more, just something to keep in mind.

-The motherboard in this build is a great little mATX unit from Gigabyte that runs the new B250 chipset.
-It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 4x USB 3.0 / 2x USB 2.0, support for 2400MHz RAM, integrated audio and a built-in ethernet controller for wired internet connections.
+The motherboard in this build is a great little mATX unit from MSI that runs the new B250 chipset.
+It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 3x USB 3.0, 2x USB 2.0, 1x USB Type-C, support for 2400MHz RAM, integrated 7.1 audio and a built-in ethernet controller for wired internet connections.

 The 4GB RX 480 is definitely the best-priced option for this level of build, it completely tears up 1080p gaming and you’re going to be happy you have one.
 The 4GB RX 480 from MSI that offers up some of the best price vs performance out of any currently released card of the same tier.
 It’s capable of 60fps on at least high settings in pretty much any AAA game!

 There are other GPU options to consider, however, if you wanted the Nvidia alternative you’ll be looking for a 3GB GTX 1060.